Frequently Asked Questions

 How much cash should I bring?

 It’s up to you.
 Bring enough money to shop for souvenirs and gifts in the markets.
 It is a nice way to support the local artisans.
 The conference price includes one healing session.
-If you decide to have an additional healing and plant medicine ceremonies, the extra cost is $100 per shaman/ceremony.
+If you decide to have an additional healing, a sweat lodge or plant medicine ceremonies, the extra cost is $125 per shaman/ceremony.
 You can also charge this fee to PayPal or your credit card on our website at www.theandessummit.com.

 Credit cards usually are accepted in larger stores and restaurants.
 Some businesses might also add a surcharge for using a credit card.
 Also, check with your bank to see if they add additional fees.
 Note: this is not the case with most U.S. credit cards because the transactions in Ecuador are in U.S. Dollars.